 The English Oak is an iconic tree, easily identified by almost everyone with its lobed leaves and acorns.
 For those who have seen the movie The Shawshank Redemption, Red digs up the cash and directions to meet up with Andy (pictured) underneath an English Oak.

 Often thought to be slow-growing, this tree can grow fairly quickly in good soils.
 This is a long-living tree that will typically be 60 ft tall in 50 years.
 The English Oak will grow best in deep, moist, fertile loamy soils.
 It will, however, cope with almost any conditions.
 It compensates for the poor ground by growing more slowly.

-Plant in full sun, allow plenty of space for growth, and prune for structure often when young.
+Plant in full sun, allow plenty of space for growth and prune for structure often when young.
 English Oaks provide dense summer shade.
-This tree is considered drought tolerant once established and requires relatively low maintenance after initial pruning years.
+This tree is considered drought tolerant once established and requires relatively low maintenance after the initial pruning years.